3-manifolds/frameworks/README.rst

 Frameworks
 ==========

-This project is a kit for building a set of relocatable signed frameworks suitable for inserting into an application bundle which uses python for the main program.
-The frameworks include Python.framework, as well as frameworks needed for basic python extensions based on external libraries.
+This project is a kit for building a set of relocatable frameworks which includes a Python framework as well as frameworks needed for basic python extensions based on external libraries.
 These include Readline.framework, Tcl.framework, Tk.framework, OpenSSL.framework, and ZLib.framework.
-The current version of Python used here is 3.10.
+There is a branch of this repo for each supported Python version.
+Pre-compiled frameworks are available as releases.

+For Python 3.12 or later these frameworks are not signed.
+If the frameworks are embedded into an Application bundle, then each framework should be signed after signing all of the .dylib or .so files which it contains.
+Then the app itself can be signed.

+Since the frameworks are not signed, the python3 executable in the Python framework can be used when debugging Python extension modules with lldb, which is not allowed to attach to a signed executable.
+Since they are completely relocatable, they can be installed in ~/Library to make an unsigned version of python3 available whenever needed.

 Tcl/Tk
 ======